valerykalashnikov/valerykalashnikov.github.io/_posts/2016-03-12-the-easiest-way-to-localize-spa-application-using-polyglotjs.markdown

   );
 ~~~

-Then we can use it in our templates files like this
+Now we can use it in our templates files like this

 ~~~html
   <a href="/sign_in" class="sign-in">{% raw %}{{t 'sign_in'}}{% endraw %}</a>